-Building Bridges: How Fienta Took the Leap from Estonia to Kenya with Latitude59
+Building bridges: how Fienta expanded from Estonia to Kenya with Latitude59

-Fienta has been the ticketing partner of Latitude59 since 2019.
-At first, Latitude59 events took place only in Estonia, but in recent years the team has been making several round-the-world trips each year to organise conferences on different continents.
-We’re proud of their success and endlessly grateful that they’re building bridges for startups – Fienta operating in Kenya is just one example of this, made possible thanks to Latitude59.
+Fienta has been the ticketing partner for Latitude59 since 2019.
+At first, Latitude59 events took place only in Estonia, but in recent years the team has been organising conferences across several continents.
+We’re proud of their growth and grateful for the bridges they continue to build for startups.
+Fienta’s expansion into Kenya is one example, made possible thanks to Latitude59.

-Just before our next trip to Kenya, Latitude59 sat down with Fienta’s Liina and Rene for an interview – they asked, and we answered.
-Here is summary.
+Just before our next trip to Kenya, Latitude59 sat down with Fienta’s Liina and Rene for an interview.
+They asked the questions, and we answered.
+Here is a summary.

 What attracts you to Nairobi and its startup ecosystem?

 We are genuinely excited about bringing Fienta to Africa.
-Nairobi offers a rare mix of scale, speed, and community that makes it a perfect place to grow.
-The local startup scene is incredibly open-minded and supportive, which makes entering the market both enjoyable and productive.
-On top of that, everyone speaks fluent English and the country has a very young and fast-growing population, which means a large and expanding base of potential event-goers.
+Nairobi offers a rare mix of scale, speed, and community that makes it an excellent place to grow.
+The local startup scene is open-minded and supportive, which makes entering the market both enjoyable and productive.
+On top of that, English is widely spoken and the country has a very young, fast-growing population, which means a large and expanding base of potential event-goers.

-On a personal level, we Estonians have a lot to learn from Kenyans – their warmth, openness, and focus on relationships are refreshing.
-For us, it’s not just about expanding a business; it’s also about growing personally.
+On a personal level, we Estonians have a lot to learn from Kenyans.
+Their warmth, openness, and focus on relationships are refreshing.
+For us, this is not only about expanding a business; it is also about growing as people.

 What kind of value do you see in participating in Latitude59 Kenya for Fienta?